Ted Lempert

-Ted Lempert (born June 14, 1961, San Mateo, California) is a Democratic politician who served two stints in the California State Assembly from 1988 until 1992 and from 1996 until he was term limited in 2000.
+Edward "Ted" Lempert (born June 14, 1961, San Mateo, California) is a Democratic politician who served two stints in the California State Assembly from 1988 until 1992 and from 1996 until he was term limited in 2000.
 Lempert represented the Peninsula subregion of the San Francisco Bay Area.
 Lempert is the President of Children Now and was CEO and founder of EdVoice.
 Both organizations advocate for changes to the California educational system.
 Lempert is a trustee on the San Mateo County Board of Education representing Trustee Area.

-Legislative Accomplishments
+Legislative accomplishments

 Lempert authored legislation during his eight years in the Assembly, including the Lempert-Keene Oil Spill Prevention & Response Act (1990), the Golden State Scholarshare Trust (California’s College Savings Plan) (1997), the Internet Tax Freedom Act (1998) and the Local School Construction Bond Act (2000).
 He had more than 70 other bills signed by Governors George Deukmejian, Pete Wilson and Gray Davis.